constellation-daq/Constellation/docs/operator_guide/tutorials/env_variables.md

 # Environment Variables

-For configuration parameters such as access keys or tokens it can be beneficial to not store them directly in configuration files, which might be under version control or shared to and accessible by a wide range of people.
-For this purpose, Constellation supports placeholders for environment variables, which are read at run-time.
+For configuration parameters such as access keys or tokens it can be beneficial to not store them directly in configuration files, which might be under version control or shared to and accessible by a wide range of people, but to read them from the current environment.
+For this purpose, Constellation supports placeholders for environment variables that are evaluated at run-time.

-## Placeholders in Configuration Files
+## Placeholders Syntax

 The syntax of placeholders is based on the familiar format of environment variables in the shell, i.e. a variable name prefixed with a dollar sign.
 Since environment variables are always string representations, the usage of placeholders is